 Suppression

-Mao Zedong is not afraid of comments as long as the verdicts are justifiable.
+Mao Zedong was not afraid of comments as long as the verdicts are justifiable.

-On June 27, 1952, the Government adopts the temporary regulations for the surveillance of counterrevolutionary elements.
+On June 27, 1952, the Government adopted the Temporary regulations for the surveillance of counterrevolutionary elements".
 Article 4 of this regulation states

 "Persons placed under surveillance are subject to deprivation of the following political rights: a.
 The right to vote and to be elected, b.
 The right to accept an administrative post in a state institution, c.
 The right to enter the people's armed forces and the people's organizations, d.
 Freedom of speech, publication, assembly, unions, correspondence, choice of dwelling place, moving to other places, street processions and demonstrations, e.
 The right to enjoy the people's honors."